Peppermint

 • Anyone allergic to menthol or mint family plants

-• People taking blood pressure medications
+• People taking blood pressure or diabetes medications

 • Pregnant or breastfeeding women without medical approval